sg4j/springboot-eks/README.md

-# spring-cloud-on-aws
+# springboot-eks
-This repo consolidates all the pieces of Spring cloud ecosystem that are needed for creating a set of microservices.
+This repo has samples for demonstrating the use of springboot rest services with different features provided by Kubernetes in general and AWS/EKS in particular.